 What kind of a radio show is Randophonic?
 Apparently, we rate as eclectic.
 Which is a boring way of saying that we don’t do anything in particular (except for when we do).
 Because as far as we’re concerned, there are only two kinds of music.
 Good and bad.
 We try to play only the good stuff.
 Who cares what part of town, part of the world, part of the galaxy it’s from?

 There is also a Movie of the Week pretty much every week.
 These are, for the most part, uninterrupted almost hour long mixes — movies without pictures.
+They’re also mostly coming from the archives of late.

-Recently (up until October, 2017) Randophonic’s main focus was the Solid Time of Change (aka the 661 Greatest Records of the so-called Prog Rock era), an overlong yet incomplete history of whatever the hell happened in not all music, but definitely a bunch of it between 1965 and 1979.
+Before the Final Countdown (up until October, 2017) Randophonic’s main focus was the Solid Time of Change (aka the 661 Greatest Records of the so-called Prog Rock era), an overlong yet incomplete history of whatever the hell happened in not all music, but definitely a bunch of it between 1965 and 1979.

-Before that, it was A Young Person’s Guide to Getting Wasted (aka the 531 Greatest Drug Related Records of the 1990s), which was preceded by St. Steven’s POP Apocalypse (aka the 333 most Singular Records of All Time).
+Previous to that, it was A Young Person’s Guide to Getting Wasted (aka the 531 Greatest Drug Related Records of the 1990s), which was preceded by St. Steven’s POP Apocalypse (aka the 333 most Singular Records of All Time).

 You may also have heard of Philip Random’s All Vinyl Countdown + Apocalypse (aka The 1,111 Greatest Records You’ve Probably Never Heard).
 That kept us busy for all of 2012 plus chunks of 2011 and 2013 as well.
 We’d link you to the podcasts but many of them seem to have gotten lost in some sinister time slip.
 Don’t worry.
 We’re currently revisiting the whole thing one record at a time, one day at a time, here at Randophonic.com.
 And we’ll probably get the podcasts re-posted eventually.